Flash Fiction Workshop

 Course aims

-This course aims to introduce flash fiction to new and experienced writers alike, and to enable them to incorporate flash fiction techniques into their creative practice.
+To introduce flash fiction to new and experienced writers alike, and to enable them to incorporate flash fiction techniques into their creative practice.

 Course objectives: